Home » New York Mafia Locations » This Location

 Following the shooting, the Gambino boss was taken to Staten Island University Hospital North, where he was pronounced dead.

-During questioning, the 24-year-old gave several bizarre motives for the killing.
+During questioning, the 24-year-old gave several erratic motives for the killing.
 In one interview, he claimed that he had gone to the mobster's home to arrest him and turn him over to the military.
 In another, he said that the family of former Gambino boss John Gotti had ordered the shooting.

 Address